This one’s pretty nasty. Hold on to your guts.

 We humans often leave food offerings for spirits and supernatural beings.
 You’ll find a favorite beverage left at a Thai spirit house, a cup of wine for Elijah at Jewish passover and Santa of course gets Milk and Cookies.

 In the folklore of Germany, there’s Berchta.
-Older pagan traditions regarded her as a benign deity, but Christian Germany knew her as a monstrous crone (and a bit of a nursery boogie) with a vengeful need to attend your Feast of Epiphany each January 6.
-Be sure to set a place for her at the feast and allot her a portion of the grub, otherwise she comes back to claim it the hard way.
+Older pagan traditions regarded her as a benign deity, but Christian Germany knew her as a monstrous crone (and a bit of a nursery bogey) with a vengeful need to attend your Feast of Epiphany each January 6.
+So be sure to set her a place at the table and serve her up a proper portion of the grub, otherwise she’ll come back to claim it the hard way.

-According to Carol Rose, she finds you in your bloated, post-feast slumber.
-Then she rips her share of the meal from your stomach and gobbles it down.
-Finally, she stitches up the wound with a handheld plowshare and a length of chain.
+According to folk historian Carol Rose, Berchta will sniff you out in your bloated, post-feast slumber.
+Then she’ll rip her share of the meal from your stomach and gobble it down.
+Finally, she’ll stitch up the wound with a handheld plowshare and a length of chain.
 So I guess she’s not a complete jerk.

-Monster of the Week is a — you guessed it — regular look at the denizens of our monster-haunted world.
-In some of these, we’ll look at the possible science behind a creature of myth, movie or legend.
-Other times, we”ll just wax philosophic about the monster’s underlying meaning.
-After all, the word “monstrosity” originates from the Latin monstrare, which meant to show or illustrate a point.
+Monster of the Week is a — you guessed it — regular look at the denizens is of our monster-haunted world.
+Sometimes we’ll focus on the cultural aspects, but mostly we’ll look at the possible science behind a creature of myth, movie or legend.

 About the author: Robert Lamb is a senior writer and podcaster at HowStuffWorks, where he co-hosts Stuff to Blow Your Mind with Julie Douglas.
 He has a love for monsters, an aversion to slugs and a hankering for electronic music.